Pepdexpepdex

 Buying notes

-Most users land on 30G x 1/2" x 1/2 mL.
-Smaller gauge (higher number = thinner) hurts less but draws slower from the vial — 31G is great for the injection itself but slow to fill.
-1/2 mL barrel has finer tick marks than 1 mL — more accurate for small-volume doses.
+Most users land on 29G–30G, 1/2" needle, 1 mL barrel.
+Smaller gauge (higher number = thinner) hurts less but draws slower from the vial, 31G is great for the injection itself but slow to fill.
+1/2 mL barrels have finer tick marks for sub-100 mcg dosing if you find them; 1 mL works for almost everyone.
 Buy in 100-counts, not 10-packs; per-syringe cost drops 60–70%.
+The insulin syringe needle is fixed (no removable cap), that's why you can both draw and inject with the same one and don't need a separate drawing needle.

 Prep